 Some worry whether continuous dependence on drugs threatens the safety of their future health, even if they've yet to experience side effects.
 Others already have side effects.
 They wonder how these may compromise their overall health.
 At greater risk, the future is bleak for those with chronic conditions, like pain, aware they may require long-term treatment.

 Others want dietary supplements as a complement to drug therapy in hopes they will become less dependent on pharmaceuticals.

 Still others, like myself, are chemically-sensitive and their bodies cannot escape the side effects of most drugs.

 For instance, I’ve had a weak stomach and quirky digestive system all my life.
-I’m simply unable to stand up to the side effects of painkillers and other drugs.
+I’m simply unable to stand up to the side effects of painkillers and other drugs, whether over-the-counter or prescription.
 I’ve tried many times before.
 My doctors are quick to prescribe another drug with fewer side effects.
-But each time, because of side effects, I’ve had to stop drug treatment and search out natural methods.
+But each time, because of side effects, I’ve had to stop drug treatment and search out alternative natural methods.

 A dietary supplement, as defined by Congress in the Dietary Supplement Health and Education Act (DSHEA) of 1994, is a product (other than tobacco) that is intended to: